jsalbert/lyrics-generator-twitter-bot/README.md

 ### Swap files

 I used the Free Tier of [Amazon EC2 instances](https://aws.amazon.com/ec2/) to deploy the models.
 Even though they were the smallest GPT-2 models, they weren't fitting on RAM memory.
-The solution I opted to was creating a Swap file in the system.
+The solution I opted for was creating a Swap space in the system.

 ```
 Swap is a space on a disk that is used when the amount of physical RAM memory is full.
 When a Linux system runs out of RAM, inactive pages are moved from the RAM to the swap space.